 Laparoscopic cholecystectomy is performed through a series of small incisions in the abdomen that allow surgeons to remove your gallbladder without making a large opening in your belly.
 This is a common medical procedure that can significantly reduce pain and recovery time due to its non-invasive nature.
 However, laparoscopic cholecystectomy is not appropriate for all patients so be sure to consult a licensed medical professional about the factors associated with this procedure if you feel like you may need it.

-The second way to have your gallbladder removed is an open cholecystectomy.
-This is when doctors may use one large incision on your belly to remove your gallbladder.
+An open cholecystectomy is when doctors use one large incision on your belly to remove your gallbladder.
 There are a serious of factors that affect a surgeon’s decision on how to operate so always consult a licensed medical professional if you feel you are suffering from issues with your gallbladder.

 What Are the Complications Associated With a Laparoscopic Cholecystectomy?

 While the laparoscopic cholecystectomy is a common medical procedure, it can also result in more pain for many reasons.
 Some of the more serious complications of laparoscopic cholecystectomy include injury to the common bile duct or other biliary structures and a perforated bowel.

 If a doctor does not properly examine a patient’s medical history or identify the proper biliary and duct structures, they are putting their patient’s life in danger.
 One of the more rare but serious complications associated with laparoscopic cholecystectomy is an injury to the bile duct.
 This injury may result in serious liver damage and require additional surgery to fix.

 Personal Injury Claims for Medical Negligence

 If you or someone you know has experienced serious injuries as a result of gallbladder removal surgery, you may be entitled to legal compensation.
-To fully understand your rights, call (713) 932-0777 for a free case evaluation with an experienced personal injury attorney.
+To fully understand your rights, call (713) 932-0777 for a free case evaluation with a medical malpractice lawyer.
 Since 1979, Simmons and Fletcher, P.C., has help individuals injured due to the negligence of others.
 Contact us today for more information on your medical malpractice claim at (713) 932-0777.